-A tax shelter program which provides for installment payments of the sale price of the interests purchased, but permits a customer to obtain the entire benefit of ownership before making all of the payments, has been interpreted by the Board to be "arranging for the extension of credit to purchase or carry securities in violation of the prohibitions of sections 220.7(a) and 220.8 of Regulation T."

-Neither the Securities and Exchange Commission (the "SEC") nor the Board has articulated clear guidelines for determining when a provision for deferred payment, or a provision for assuming or incurring indebtedness constitutes "arranging for the extension of credit."
+ownership before making all of the payments, has been interpreted by the Board to be "arranging for the extension of credit to purchase or carry securities in violation of the prohibitions of sections 220.7(a) and 220.8 of Regulation T."8 Neither the Securities and Exchange Commission (the "SEC") nor the Board has articulated clear guidelines for determining when a provision for deferred payment, or a provision for assuming or incurring indebtedness constitutes "arranging for the extension of credit."
 Interpretive rulings of the Board staff, however, appear to indicate that a provision for deferred payment generally will not be considered to constitute an extension of credit if (1) the deferred payment is made to purchase a "new" or separate security, (2) failure to make the deferred payment would not result in a forfeiture of the investor's existing interest, and (3) the amount and timing of the deferred payment are truly contingent, so that it may be considered a "bona fide contingent assessment."
 These three principles overlap substantially and are separately emphasized depending on the facts of each case.
-While the importance of determining when a broker or dealer is "arranging for the extension of credit" has declined since "arranging" is no longer prohibited under Regulation T, these principles are still important in determining what transactions involve the "extension of credit" or constitute "arranging for the extension of credit" prohibited under other regulations.
+9 While the importance of determining when a broker or dealer is "arranging for the extension of credit" has declined since "arranging" is no longer prohibited under Regulation T, these principles are still important in determining what transactions involve the "extension of credit" or constitute "arranging for the extension of credit" prohibited under other regulations.
 II.
 Application of Regulation T to Offerings under Regulation D.

-As noted above, brokers and dealers may not extend credit for the purchase of non-margin private placement securities, but may arrange for others to extend credit for such a purchase if they are not in violation of Regulations U or X. Regulation U does not place restrictions on the extension of credit by persons not brokers or dealers for the

-^{8 12} C.F.R. § 220.124.
+As noted above, brokers and dealers may not extend credit for the purchase of non-margin private placement securities, but may arrange for others to extend credit for such a purchase if they are not in violation of Regulations U or X. Regulation U does not place restrictions on the extension of credit by persons not brokers or dealers for the purchase of non-margin securities unless the credit is secured by margin securities.
+The result is that brokers and dealers may arrange for the extension of credit, such as an installment sale or deferred payment provision, in connection with a private placement of non-margin securities under Regulation D. ^{8 12} C.F.R. § 220.124.

-9 See FRB Staff Op. of May 31, 1972, SCTH para.
+See FRB Staff Op. of May 31, 1972, SCTH para.
 5-607 (contingent assessment in an oil and gas program where payment of the assessment would provide an interest in wells drilled after a certain date, is "a security separate from the assessable interest," not an extension of credit); FRB Staff Op. of Oct.
 30, 1973, SCTH para.
 5-560 (where limited partnership interests are sold coupled with a warrant to purchase additional interests, if "the economic penalty for non-exercise of the warrant (when weighed against the new investment required) is such that the purchaser of the first interest would not have a genuine choice as to whether or not to put up the money for the second interest," there would be an extension of credit); FRB Staff Op. of May 31, 1972, SCTH para.
 5-607 and FRB Staff Op. of July 10, 1972, SCTH para.
 5-608 (bona fide contingent assessments are not an extension of credit even though they would be legally enforceable when called); FRB Staff Op. of Dec.
 23, 1981, SCTH para.
 5-606.17 (where the only consequence of failure to pay an assessment is a pro rata reduction of the investor's interest to the amount actually paid, there is no "arranging for credit," but where the failure to pay the assessment also makes the investor's interest nontransferable, the economic penalty for nonpayment makes it "arranging for credit.")